SOMEWHERE IN TRANSLATION:

 This warning reminded us that Spielberg had implied in his guilt stricken, twilit and allegorical film, MINORITY REPORT (2002), that he had had more prior knowledge of the use of Chen and Le on the Landis set of TWILIGHT ZONE: THE MOVIE that fateful night in July of ’82 than he had ever admitted in public, causing film artists to turn their anger away from Lucas and toward Spielberg.
 This implication that Sullivan was now more interested in Spielberg than Lucas was reaffirmed after a werewolf did indeed attack Brigitte and a lonely librarian named Jeremy-played by Brendan Fletcher.
 For Brendan’s assessment of $23.97 in overdue fines for Brigitte shortly before the attack openly linked the werewolf to the 237 date of the TZ disaster, implicitly linking the werewolf to Spielberg as Lucas had never been linked to the day of the TZ disaster as he was not involved in the creation of TWILIGHT ZONE: THE MOVIE.

 Placed in an asylum for troubled young women after the attack and unable to inject herself with healing solutions of monk’s hood, Brigitte slowly transformed into a werewolf over the course of the film.
-Significantly, while Brigitte faced down and killed the implicitly Spielberg linked blockbuster werewolf, in the end, the film ended with her under the control of the asylum’s youngest female member, a blonde and constantly fantasizing girl played by Tatiana Maslany who was fittingly named Ghost given that Brigitte was haunted by the Jedi-like ‘Force’ ghost of Ginge throughout the film.
-As Ghost was obsessed with art, Sullivan implied that Coppola had successfully fought off offers to churn out beastly blockbuster dreck for Hollywood only to be taken over and controlled by her film art for art’s side-in short, he implied that he found LOST IN TRANSLATION ‘…too artsy’ for his persnickety tastes.
+Significantly, while Brigitte faced down and killed the implicitly Spielberg linked blockbuster werewolf, in the end, the film ended with her under the control of the asylum’s youngest female member, a blonde and constantly fantasizing girl-played by Tatiana Maslany-who evoked Domino’s Ann in FRANKENWEENIE and who was fittingly named Ghost given that Brigitte was haunted by the Jedi-like ‘Force’ ghost of Ginge throughout the film.
+As Ghost was obsessed with art, Sullivan implied that Coppola had successfully fought off offers to churn out beastly blockbuster dreck for Hollywood only to be taken over and controlled by her film art for art’s sake side-in short, he implied that he found LOST IN TRANSLATION ‘…too artsy’ for his persnickety tastes.
 A downer ending absent from the allegorical Grant Harvey trimax, GINGER SNAPS III: THE BEGINNING (2004).

 ‘The Other will come!’